xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 12121|Wu|Finance|90000|15151|MU-199|1|Spring|2010
 ```

 The result relation has 180 rows, which exactly equal to $12 \times 15$.
-Notice that
-the order of appearance of relations appeard in the `from` clause matters.
-If you
-take a look at our SQL result, we get there are $15$ rows with "name" called
-"Srinivasan" and then we expect another $15$ rows with "name" called "Wu" and so on.
-This matches the description of relational algebra perfectly.

 Quite often, we use `where` clause to restrict the combinations created by the
 cartesian product to those that are meaningful for the desired answer.
-One common
-scenario is like the following SQL
+For example:

 ```sql
 select name, course id